Glyphack/Glyphack/content/posts/planning-my-day.md

 For example if I'm working on a new feature the important part is to sending it for review.
 When I know today is the day for it to be done I use my most productive time to finish it.

-When I started identify the important work to be done for a day and doing it, I made a lot more progress in my goals.
+When I started to mark the important task to be done for a day, I made a lot more progress in my goals.
+Because I was finishing these important milestones when it was needed for progress.
 It's like there are some parts of each goal which require a lot of effort to get it done.
 If I don't put some serious time on my goals from time to time I cannot make significant progress.